talbhoggs/Java-Proofs-of-Concept/README.md

 Java-Proofs-of-Concept
 ======================

-Various Java Spring and Java EE demos and proofs of concepts
+Various Java Spring and Java EE demos and proofs of concepts I created.